IRT Broadway–Seventh Avenue Line

 This extension extended service to the end of Lower Manhattan and into Brooklyn, relieving crowding on the East Side Line, while opening up service to new areas.
 The Pennsylvania Railroad's new hub in Manhattan, Penn Station, could now be accessed by the subway.
 Additionally, Manhattan's West Side was rebuilt with the arrival of the line.
 To allow the wide four-track line to go through the area, new streets had to be mapped and built, and new buildings were constructed as a result.
 Capacity on the IRT's subway system doubled, increasing its usage.

 Since the line opened, service patterns have been streamlined.
 Originally, express and local trains ran to both the Broadway Branch and to the Lenox Avenue Line, resulting in delays.
 As part of a rebuilding of the line in the late 1950s, all local trains were sent up the Broadway Branch, and all express trains were sent up the Lenox Avenue Line.
 Accompanying these changes were the lengthening of platforms, new subway cars, and the closing of the 91st Street station.
 One other major change in service was the implementation of skip-stop service on the 1 and 9 trains in 1989, but this was discontinued in 2005 as few people benefited.
 The Cortlandt Street station, destroyed following the September 11 attacks, was completely rebuilt and reopened in September 2018 as WTC Cortlandt.
 The original South Ferry station, a five-car balloon loop, was also replaced with a two-track terminal in 2009; the new South Ferry terminal was rebuilt in 2017 after being flooded during Hurricane Sandy in 2012.

 Description

-Also known as the IRT West Side Line, since it runs along the west side of Manhattan, the IRT Broadway–Seventh Avenue Line runs from Van Cortlandt Park–242nd Street in the Bronx, close to the city line with Westchester, to South Ferry in Lower Manhattan, the southernmost point in the borough.
+Also known as the IRT West Side Line, since it runs along the west side of Manhattan, the IRT Broadway–Seventh Avenue Line runs from Van Cortlandt Park–242nd Street in the Bronx, close to New York City's border with Westchester, to South Ferry in Lower Manhattan, at the southernmost point in the borough.
 Along the way, the line serves places such as Times Square, Lincoln Center, Columbia University, and the City College of New York.
 The portion of the line north of 42nd Street was built as part of the first subway in New York in 1904.